-In 2014-15, when smokers in grades 6-9 were asked where they usually got their cigarettes, most reported obtaining them from social sources.
-Nearly one-quarter of smokers usually asked someone to buy cigarettes for them, and another 20%a bought them from a friend or someone else.
-More than one-quarter reported being given cigarettes by a friend, family member or someone else, or taking them from a family member (Figure 9.1).
+In 2016-17, when smokers in grades 7-9 were asked where they usually got their cigarettes, most reported obtaining them from social sources.
+Nearly two in five smokers usually asked someone to buy cigarettes for them, and another one in five bought them from a friend or someone else.
+One in five reported being given cigarettes by a friend, family member or someone else, or taking them from a family member (Figure 9.1).

 Figure 9.1 data table with 95% confidence intervals

-Note: some categories have been combined: “I buy them myself at a store", "I buy them from a friend”, and “I buy them from someone else", "my brother or sister gives them to me", my mother or father gives them to me", and “I take them from my mother/father/siblings", "a friend gives them to me", and "someone else gives them to me”.
+NOTE: Some categories have been combined: “I buy them from a friend”, and “I buy them from someone else”; “My brother or sister gives them to me”, “My mother or father gives them to me” and “I take them from my mother, father, or siblings”; “A friend gives them to me” and “Someone else gives them to me”.

 Sources of cigarettes for 15- to 18-year-olds

 The legal age to purchase cigarettes is 19 in most provinces, with the exception of Alberta, Saskatchewan, Manitoba, and Quebec, where the legal purchase age is 18.
-In the age group 15-18, most of the smokers surveyed would be underage for purchasing cigarettes.
+In the 15-18 age group, most of the smokers surveyed would be underage for purchasing cigarettes.

-In 2015, when smokers aged 15-18 were asked where they usually got their cigarettes, almost half reported purchasing them from a retail source, primarily small grocery/corner stores (Figure 9.2).
-Nearly four in ten reported being given cigarettes by another person, including friends, family and others.
-Approximately one in six (15.8%) reported getting cigarettes from “other” sources, which included purchasing from friends/others, and on/from First Nations reserves.
+In 2017, when smokers aged 15-18 were asked where they usually got their cigarettes, the most common source was purchasing from a store, primarily small grocery/corner stores (Figure 9.2).
+Nearly as many reported being given cigarettes by another person, including friends, family and others.
+Approximately one in five reported getting cigarettes from “other” sources, which included purchasing from friends/others, and on/from First Nations reserves.

 Figure 9.2 data table with 95% confidence intervals

-Note: Some categories have been combined due to low numbers: “buy from store” includes “small grocery/corner store”, “supermarket” and “another kind of store”; “get free from family/friend/someone else” includes “A friend OR someone else gives them to me” and “I take them from my mother, father or siblings”; “Other” includes “Buy ON a First Nations reserve”, “Buy FROM a First Nations reserve”, “Buy from friend/someone else”, and “other”.
+NOTE: Some categories have been combined due to low numbers: “Buy from store” includes “small grocery/corner store”, “Supermarket” and “Another kind of store”; “Get free from family/friend/someone else” includes “A friend OR someone else gives them to me” and “I take them from my mother, father or siblings”; “Other” includes “Buy ON a First Nations reserve”, “Buy FROM a First Nations reserve”, “Buy from friend/someone else”, and “Other”.

-Data source: Canadian Tobacco Alcohol and Drugs Survey, 2015
+Data Source: Canadian Tobacco, Alcohol and Drugs Survey CTADS, 2017